Updated for 2022!

 So, now I have my own experience and success story with Pinterest, and I’d like to share with you some tips and tricks that you might find completely contradicting everything you’ve read before.
 But it works for me, and I hope it can help you drive traffic to your blog too!

 The Internet is full of Pinterest tips which you could give to anyone – like to use vertical and long images or to add descriptions to each of your pins.
 If you are blogging for a while, you probably already know these.
 I wrote earlier a very detailed post which explains who to make perfect images for Pinterest so you can check if what you are doing now is the most efficient for your growth strategy.

 Let’s look at the things that I believe were the biggest factors which contributed to my Pinterest traffic growth.

 If you haven’t heard of Pinterest Rich Pins, you probably are new to Pinterest marketing.
 Do it ASAP because rich pins get more attention in Pinterest search results, and consequently, you get more likes, repins and traffic to your site.
 To make it simple, Rich Pins add more content from your site under the image.
-There are several types of rich pins explained by Pinterest, but for most of the bloggers, article type is the best.
+There are several types of rich pins explained by Pinterest, but for most of the bloggers, the Article type is the best.

 There are several ways to enable rich pins on your account, I’ll show you the one I used.